• Skip to primary navigation

 Instructions

-• Add eggs, lemon juice and lemon zest, continue to beat until well incorporated and smooth.
+• Add melted butter, eggs, lemon juice and lemon zest to the bowl of dry ingredients, beat until smooth and well combined.

 • Transfer batter to prepared baking pan, spreading evenly.

-• Bake for 20-25 minutes, or until set in the middle.
-Do not over cook!
+• Bake for 25-30 minutes, or until JUST set in the middle.
+Do not over cook, or you’ll have dry bars!

 • Allow bars to cool completely, before making the glaze:

-• Whisk together powdered sugar, lemon juice, and salt.
+• Whisk together powdered allulose, lemon juice, and salt.
 It should be very thick.
 Heat in the microwave for 15-20 seconds, and whisk again - it should be thick but spreadable.

 • Spread frosting over cooled bars, allow to set up before slicing and serving.